-Direct deposits are a safe, secure and easy way to receive payments, like having your pay cheque deposited directly into your bank account.
+Direct deposit is a fast, secure and convenient way to receive payments, an example of this is having your pay cheque deposited directly into your bank account.

 Your banking information is usually found in the line of numbers printed across the bottom of your cheques.

 If you don't have a cheque or if you need help, contact your financial institution.
 Let them know you're signing up for direct deposits and they'll give you the information you need.

 The payor might also ask you for a void cheque.
 They do this to verify the accuracy of the information you provide to them.
 It's safe to give your payor a blank cheque for this purpose.
 But to protect against fraud, be sure you write "VOID" across the front of the cheque in ink, and don't sign it.

 For Government of Canada payments, you can now sign up for direct deposit through many financial institutions.
 For more information, visit: Government of Canada Direct Deposit.

 To learn more about direct deposits, check out Module 02 (Automated Funds Transfers) of our educational video series – the Learning Exchange.